 Road hazards, including potholes and debris, adverse weather conditions, speeding, and alcohol or drug impairment are often factors in motorcycle accidents as well.

 At Abronson law, we are both accomplished negotiators and skilled litigators who never hesitate to fight on your behalf for a fair recovery.
-We are located in Los Gatos and accept cases throughout Santa Clara County and the Bay Area.
+We are located in San Jose, however, we offer fully virtual services and accept cases throughout Santa Clara County and the Bay Area.
 We take these cases on contingency, so you never pay an attorneys fee unless we recover money on your behalf.

 Call Now For A Free Case Evaluation

 (408) 687-9155 | (408) 444-7700